City College of San Francisco: Free City College

 After the accreditation crisis in 2012, CCSF was having low student enrollment issues.
 In the years that followed the crisis, student enrollment went from 90,000 students down to 60,000 students by 2017.
-In February 2017, the City of San Francisco began offering free tuition at CCSF for San Francisco city residents in a two year pilot program called “Free City College”.
+In February 2017, the City of San Francisco began offering free tuition at CCSF for San Francisco city residents in a two year pilot program called "Free City College".
 The money for the free tuition was raised from Proposition W, a transfer of properties tax on property sold over $5 million.
 By Fall 2017, student enrollment was increased by 16% (4,900 students).
 However, a financial audit in 2019 showed that the college was still in dire straits with deficits for at least three years and nearly $14 million more in spending than revenue during the previous fiscal year.

 Organization and administration

 CCSF is part of the San Francisco Community College District which is independent and co-extensive with the City and County of San Francisco and part of the California Community Colleges System.
 The district's board of trustees is elected by San Francisco residents.
 District funds are allocated from the state legislature, local property taxes, student tuition and fees, lottery funds, sales tax funds, and miscellaneous sources.

 Unique to California Community Colleges, CCSF support staff are pooled in the County of San Francisco's Civil Service system, so they may transfer between the community college and other City/County of San Francisco departments and participate in the City and County's benefit programs.
 This is an exception to academic independence enabled by Education Code section 88137.
 College administrators do not have control of the hiring and placement of classified staff.
 Although it allows for benefit and seniority portability, CCSF classified staff are not paid at the same rate as their equivalent in other cities/county departments, so transfer to the college is effectively a demotion.

-City College of San Francisco is located in an urban environment and has the associated crime rate.
-All campuses are maintained by the San Francisco Community College District Police Department (SFCCDPD).
-The SFCCDPD has twenty eight police officers and nine civilian employees.
+City College of San Francisco locations are policed by the San Francisco Community College District Police Department, which has sworn officers and unsworn security guards.

-Although most colleges and universities have auxiliary foundations for fundraising, the foundation of City College's assets were frozen in 2010 for illegal use, leading to felony money laundering charges against the college's chancellor.
-The Foundation subsequently made a break from the college, and today, the college has a quasi-endowment of a little over $1M that it does not control.
+The Foundation of the City College of San Francisco is an auxiliary nonprofit organization that provides volunteer and financial assistance to the college.
+In 2023, it oversaw $29.3 million in assets.